andikrueger/AzureCP/Install-AzureCP.md

 $trust.Update()
 ```

+- [Read this page](Configure-AzureCP.html) to configure AzureCP for your environment.

 ## Important

 - Due to limitations of SharePoint API, do not associate AzureCP with more than 1 SPTrustedIdentityTokenIssuer.
 Developers can [bypass this limitation](For-Developers.html).